Juror Misconduct Offences

 - intentionally disclose information about statements made, opinions expressed, arguments advanced, or votes cast by members of a jury in the course of their deliberations in proceedings before a court, or to solicit or obtain such information (sections 20D, 20E, 20F and 20G Juries Act 1974).

-This covers the same conduct as s.8 of the Contempt of Court Act 1981, which is no longer to have effect in England and Wales.
+This covers the same conduct as s.8 of the Contempt of Court Act 1981, which no longer has effect in England and Wales.

-The above offences are indictable only and the maximum penalty is 2 (two) years' imprisonment and/or a fine.
+The above offences are indictable only and the maximum penalty is two years' imprisonment and/or a fine.

 In on-going proceedings, where a trial judge is notified of alleged juror misconduct, he or she will be required to make initial enquiries of the juror making the allegation and the juror who is alleged to have misconducted himself.
 For guidance as to the procedure to be followed, prosecutors are referred to the Criminal Practice Directions, specifically: CPD VI Trial 26M: Juries: Jury Irregularities, which replaces the protocol regarding jury irregularities issued by the President of the Queen's Bench Division in November 2012.